 Nature’s Rain Garden

 Rain Gardens are not new to the world.
-In nature, Rain Gardens are found in the forms of Vernal Ponds, Swamps or Bogs, and to a lesser degree, flood plans.
+In nature, Rain Gardens are found in the forms of Vernal Ponds, Swamps or Bogs, and to a lesser degree, flood plains.
 All of these areas consist of vegetated areas that accommodate excess storm water and then allow it to either slowly perk into the ground or return to streams via sheet flow.
 Vegetation in these areas has become acclimated to prolonged periods of inundation, followed by equally prolonged periods of drought.
 Just the type of plant that is needed for the built Rain Garden!

 When you install your plants, remember that they most likely have become adapted to growing under nursery conditions.
 As a result, they will initially not yield a favorable response to soils that remained water logged for weeks on end.
 Install the plantings during the months that are typically not forecasted to receive large rainstorms.
 In NJ, late May through August would be ideal.
 If you the timetable is such that you need to install the plants during the wetter months, you can either wait to hook up the Garden to the water source at a later date or you can try to plant the crowns of the plants slightly high, to improve drainage and aeration of the root ball.
 Planting in late October through winter is not suggested.